implicity-healthcare/technical-interviews/README.md

 - Display Patient Profile: Clearly present the patient's name, age, roomNumber, and condition.
 - Display Latest Vitals: Show the latest heartRate, bloodPressure, spO2, and temperature in a structured and readable format.
 Include units and consider visually indicating the status.

-- Display Historical Heart Rate: Primary Goal (if time is tight): Display the historical heart rate data as a formatted list (e.g., "Time: [formatted timestamp], HR: [value] bpm").
+- Display Historical Vitals: Primary Goal (if time is tight): Display the historical as a formatted list (e.g., "Time: [formatted timestamp], HR: [value] bpm").

-- Loading & Error States: Implement a simple loading indicator (e.g., "Loading patient data...") while API calls are in progress.
+- Loading & Error States: Implement a simple loading indicator while API calls are in progress.

 - Display user-friendly error messages if any API call fails (e.g., "Failed to load patient profile.").

 **TypeScript**
 - Define clear TypeScript interfaces for the data structures (Profile, LatestVital, VitalValue, HistoricalDataPoint).

 - Use strong typing throughout your component and service.

 **Styling (CDS Guideline)**